Executive Vice President's Office

 Russell Carey is Executive Vice President for Planning and Policy at Brown University.
 In this role he works closely with President Christina H. Paxson, the provost, the executive vice president for finance and administration, the Corporation, and members of the community to ensure effective University-wide efforts in planning and policy, in keeping with the University’s overall mission.

 Carey serves as the senior officer responsible for coordinating Brown’s strategic planning processes and providing leadership on a broad range of University strategy, policy, and governance matters.
 His major responsibilities include: establishing measures to assess planning priorities and progress towards Brown’s strategic planning goals; conducting ongoing data gathering, analysis, and outcome assessment to evaluate the effectiveness of the University’s plans, initiatives and policies; and assisting senior officers, divisions and departments in defining strategies and developing plans to ensure continued growth and prosperity.
-He work closely with other senior officers to coordinate and provide support for the University’s plans and initiatives in the area of City and State economic development, including Strategic Growth and Knowledge District strategy and initiatives, and is responsible for campus safety, including oversight of the Department of Public Safety and serving as Chair of the Core Crisis Committee.
+He work closely with other senior officers and oversees the University’s plans and initiatives in the area of City and State economic development, including strategic growth initiatives, and is responsible for campus safety, including oversight of the Department of Public Safety and serving as Chair of the Core Crisis Committee.
 He serves as a member of the University Resources Committee and the Space Committee.
 Carey is an Adjunct Lecturer in Public Policy at the A. Alfred Taubman Center for Public Policy and American Institutions where he teaches a seminar on University Governance, the syllabus for which can be viewed here.

 Immediately prior to his current role, Carey served as Senior Vice President for Corporation Affairs and Governance at Brown University, since July 2008.
 He had primary responsibility for leading and coordinating the University’s policies, structures and functioning in the areas of Corporation affairs, University governance, and risk management to assure well-integrated, coherent and effective oversight of these areas.
 His major responsibilities included, among others: providing leadership and strategic direction in Corporation affairs and University governance; overseeing the leadership and effectiveness of several areas within the administration; working with the senior officers to address issues of risk avoidance; clarifying and integrating the University’s overall approach to managing risk; assuring the University’s compliance with the highest standards of national and international practices in the areas of governance and risk management, and leading Brown University’s participation in shaping the national agenda in these important areas.